 France

-The registration consists of three numerals, above three letters and two numerals.
+The registration consists of two letters, followed by a hyphen above three numerals, a hyphen and two letters.

-Top left is a blue euroband with the oval F in white below the 12 European golden stars.
+Top left of the registration is a blue band with the oval F in white below the twelve golden European stars.

 France